vobst/linpmem-cli/README.md

 ## Troubleshooting

 At this point, a word of caution may be in order.
-Reading and writing arbitrary physical memory is considered dangerous.
+Reading arbitrary physical memory is considered dangerous.
 If you do not know what you are doing, DO NOT USE THIS TOOL.

-For all the others, a good point to start may be the driver logs, simply:
+For all the others, a good point to start debugging may be taking a look at the driver logs, simply:
 ```
-cat /proc/kmsg | grep linpmem
+sudo journalctl --since today -g linpmem
 ```
 They can be made more verbose by building the driver with `DEBUG` defined.
+The user-space tools will also display debug output when being run with the `--verbose` flag.

 If you come to the conclusion that the problem is with the `pmem` tool and not the driver, please open an issue.